Daffariandhika/Goodreads-scraper/README.md

     }
 ```

+> There are `Likes`, `Price` and `Stock` field, those 3 field created only for the dummy data, not from actual goodreads website

 ## Summary
 This project provides a scalable and modular solution for extracting comprehensive book data from Goodreads.
 The `url.py` script collects book URLs based on specified criteria (genre, shelf, or search) and saves them in a Python file (default: `list.py`).
 The `scraper.py` script processes these URLs to scrape detailed book metadata, exporting the results in JSON and CSV formats.
 This approach enables efficient, large-scale data harvesting suitable for analytics, research, machine learning datasets, or app development.